 EMPOWERING YOUTH TO DISCOVER THEIR FULL POTENTIAL

-Only SOS Outreach has the mountain access, proven 9-year progressive curriculum, network of industry partners, and engaged mentors that allow us to provide successful outdoor youth development programs.
+Only SOS Outreach has the mountain access, proven 10-year progressive curriculum, network of industry partners, and engaged mentors that allow us to provide successful outdoor youth development programs.
 It’s how we forge powerful relationships and teach life skills that sets us apart and connects us to our supporters.
-Our program is built on three pillars.

 We use a progressive curriculum that evolves with kids as they advance through our programs.
 Each year, kids learn new outdoor skills and life skills based on their age and circumstances.
 For younger participants, this might mean getting along with peers and taking personal responsibility for their homework.
 For older youth, the focus shifts to developing leadership skills and mentoring younger participants in the program.